-Scott Martin, Orthopedic Surgery, answeredDuring total knee replacement surgery, the surgeon first cuts away thin slices of bone with damaged cartilage from the end of the femur and the top of the tibia, making sure that the bones are cut to precisely fit the shape of the replacement pieces.
+Scott Martin, MD, Orthopedic Surgery, answeredDuring total knee replacement surgery, the surgeon first cuts away thin slices of bone with damaged cartilage from the end of the femur and the top of the tibia, making sure that the bones are cut to precisely fit the shape of the replacement pieces.
 The metal prosthesis is applied to the cut ends of the bone using cement, with plastic in between.
 The artificial joint is attached to the bones with cement or screws.
 A small plastic piece goes on the back of the kneecap (patella) to ride smoothly over the other parts of the artificial joint when you bend your knee.

 Discovery Health answered

 You and your orthopedic surgeon have prepared for this day- the day of your total knee replacement surgery.
 You've had a physical.
 You're blood has been analyzed.
 Your surgeon has pinpointed the location of damage in your knee thanks to X-rays.
 And you've chosen the type of anesthesia you wish to use-general, spinal or epidermal.
 Whether you are conscious or not during the procedure you will be hooked up to heart leads and monitors will register your heart rate and your oxygen level.
 Here is what happens now.